Whether you are a business owner or a customer, online safety and security is your paramount concern.

 You can talk to them on their contact number and see how quickly they respond to your inquiry.

 Moreover, get a glimpse of their security measures too.
 Ask them how they tackle cybersecurity issues for customers.
+Sites like FortifID.com handle security for their customers as their highest form of service, they offer 100% safety and anyone can transact freely without any fear of losing money.

-This would give you a good idea about the credibility of the platform.
+For sure knowing all these important tips would give you a good idea about the credibility of the platform.

 3. Install an SSL certificate